OT Productivity Calculator — 8-Minute Billing, PDPM, Corrected Age & Karvonen HR

 ❤️

-Safe Exercise Heart Rate: Calculates the target heart rate zone so you know how hard a patient can safely exercise during therapy.
+Karvonen Target HR: Calculates the target heart rate zone so you know how hard a patient can safely exercise during ADL therapy.

 Target Heart Rate Calculator